ne1atonin/TryHackMe/README.md

 # TryHackMe
-All of My Learning - A WIP
+## All of My Learning - A WIP

+> Note - I lost the images associated with the rooms I had previously completed.
+I am currently building this repo back up from scratch so I apologize for all of the bad links.
+It is a work in progress.